 - Follow up.
 We’ve all been there, we’ve gone through everything, things look good, but the client just doesn’t want to sign as they have an appointment with another agent.
 Don’t be pushy and try to insist they go with you, but make sure you find out when that appointment is and then follow the client up.
 Find out how they felt about the other agent, what the agent said – you may be able to counter it.
 If they didn’t sign up with them you’re still in with a chance.
 They may not sign for many other reasons too and you should also follow up with these people and keep in touch.
 Here are a few post-appraisal tips from a previous blog.

 Use these steps to set yourself up to win now and in the future.
 But if you want more detailed information or help, we have pre-listing, pre-presentation and post-appraisal systems ready to go at Real Estate Brilliance.
-You can find out more by attending to our upcoming FREE half-day Real Estate Brilliance webinar.
+You can find out more by attending my upcoming FREE 2-hour webinar.